Exemplify-ERT — Clean examples that double as ERT declarations (Emacs package)

 This is a minor mode.
 If called interactively, toggle the

-positive, enable the mode, and if it is zero or negative, disable
+enable the mode, and if it is zero or negative, disable the mode.

 If called from Lisp, toggle the mode if ARG is toggle

-the mode if ARG is nil, omitted, or is a positive number.
-Disable
+mode if ARG is nil, omitted, or is a positive number.
+Disable the mode

 To check whether the minor mode is enabled in the current buffer,